My stand at the CMYK book fair at HCA in May 2024, I have been following this new direction in my work for about the last five or six years.

 When ‘chasing’ silver it is set into pitch for shaping with steel punches.
 Here I am burning the pitch off.
 If I have time I will dissolve the pitch off overnight with white spirit.

-The pictures above show some stages in the making of a commissioned fruit dish which detaches from the stem which can then double as a candlestick.
+The pictures above show some stages in the making of a commissioned fruit dish.

 Below, working in the Kohler iron foundry in Wisconsin in 2008

-One half of the AWG wood pattern for a cast iron barrel vault beam completed ready for sand casting.
+One half of the AWG wood pattern for a cast iron barrel vault beam completed ready for sand casting and below the first iron beam.